Ari-43/Support-Knowledge-Base/Capes.md

 	- The user must have administrator priveliges to edit this file
 	- The entire line must be removed
 	- The hosts file is not the same as hosts.ics

+If that exact error is not in the log:
+1. Explained in `!faq cape editor not opening`

 <hr>